igorskasminins/lod-extraction/README.md

 ### 2. Providing own list of endpoints.
 <br>

-The list of endpoints for extraction should be provided in _./endpoints/custom-endpoints.csv_ file.
+The list of endpoints for extraction should be provided in _./endpoints/custom-endpoints.csv_ file (default path).
 Where each endpoint should be separated by a new line.

 ```
 python -m extraction start-file